landofcoder/free-magento-2-contact-form/README.md

 <li>Delayed response</li>
 </ul>

-f bussinesses need to establish a seamless connection with customers, this Magento 2 Contact Form will be an ideal solution.
+If bussinesses need to establish a seamless connection with customers, this Magento 2 Contact Form will be an ideal solution.
 This free extension offer an advanced contact form that replaces the default contact form.

 ## Build Long-Term Relationship Between Merchant & Customer